TravisWheelerLab/drug-sniffer/site/source/stages.rst

 Pocket prediction is a manual process.
 Once a pocket has been selected, it is provided to the *Drug Sniffer* pipeline as a PDB file along with information about the pocket geometry.
-See :ref:`Parameters <parameters>` for details.
+See :ref:`parameters` for details.

 Some common pocket prediction tools include `ProBis <http://probis.cmm.ki.si>`_, `FTMAP <http://ftmap.bu.edu>`_, and